Scott Pruitt’s Front Row Seat to a Coal Baron’s Generosity

 None of this, nor Pruitt’s many other indiscretions — he is currently the subject of 12 separate investigations — has been enough for the Trump administration to cut bait.
 Pruitt’s deregulatory zeal is popular among Republicans and the president, who likely relishes how much liberals love to hate him.
 Trump even endorsed Pruitt in a tweet a few weeks ago.

 Still, as even more indiscretions came to light shortly after that vote of confidence, it seemed that even the president (and some Republicans in Congress) had had enough of Pruitt’s shenanigans.
-By late April, Press Secretary Sarah Huckabee Sanders was offering the kind of lukewarm support that has, in the past, preceded staff departures.
-Pruitt’s #2 at the EPA, the recently confirmed Andrew Wheeler, shares his boss’s disdain for regulation, and some speculated that getting rid of Pruitt would leave Republicans with the same anti-environmental policy and none of the attendant headaches.
+By late April, press secretary Sarah Huckabee Sanders was offering the kind of lukewarm support that has, in the past, preceded staff departures.
+Pruitt’s No. 2 at the EPA, the recently confirmed Andrew Wheeler, shares his boss’s disdain for regulation, and some speculated that getting rid of Pruitt would leave Republicans with the same anti-environmental policy and none of the attendant headaches.

 Yet Pruitt remains, kicking reporters out of press conferences, writing sloppy regulations, and reveling in the polluted swamp that is President Trump’s Washington.